Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/validation.md

 ### Customizing

 Validation states can be customized via Sass with the `$form-validation-states` map.
 Located in our `_variables.scss` file, this Sass map is how we generate the default `valid`/`invalid` validation states.
 Included is a nested map for customizing each state's color, icon, and focus shadow.
-While no other states are supported by browsers, those using custom styles can easily add more complex form feedback.<!-- Boosted mod: no tooltips -->
+While no other states are supported by browsers, those using custom styles can easily add more complex form feedback.<!-- OUDS mod: no tooltips -->